martincostello/blog/source/2017-02-20-publishing-my-first-alexa-skill.md

 _**Updated 20/02/2017**: The IAM policy has now been updated with the minimum permissions to deploy successfully from Travis CI._

 Once the Lambda deployment was working, I created a ```deploy``` branch and set up Travis to only update the Lambda function for builds on that branch.
-That way I still get the CI benefit while developing on the master branch, without worrying about updating the lambda unnecessarily.
+That way I still get the CI benefit while developing on the main branch, without worrying about updating the lambda unnecessarily.

 ## Quirks of Alexa's pronunciation